AhmadMoussa/GORILLA-SUN-BLOG/_posts/2021-08-21-Making-of-Gzork.md

 </script>
 <p></p>

+Go ahead and try plugging in different things in each one of the sine and cosine functions to see if you get a result that you like!

 <h2><a name='transparency'></a>Background Transparency Trick</h2>
 Here's a trick that I heavily use for my sketches, exploiting the transparency of the background color, for some pseudo motion blur:

 <pre><code>background(0,0,0,20)
 </code></pre>

 The transparency component also has a range that goes from 0 to 255.
 The lower you set it the more transparent the background.
 It's effect is hard to describe, but essentially it makes moxing shapes drawn to the canvas have colored smudgy trails.
-I also enjoy dark blue backgrounds over just plain black:
+In other words, it takes stuff drawn to the canvas a little while before it disappears again.
+I also enjoy dark blue backgrounds over just plain black, since it visually works with the sinusoidal color palette:

 <script src="//toolness.github.io/p5.js-widget/p5-widget.js"></script>
 <script type="text/p5" data-p5-version="1.2.0" data-autoplay data-preview-width="350" data-height="400">